 Not grey sand, but BLACK.
 The Mosteiros beaches and cliffs were one of the highlights of our vacation in the Azores.
 The entire area is gorgeous.

 How to get to Mosteiros

-Mosteiros is a 45-minute drive from Ponta Delgada, located on the far western side of Sao Miguel on the edge of the Atlantic Ocean.
+Mosteiros is a 45-minute drive from Ponta Delgada; it is located on the far west side of Sao Miguel on the edge of the Atlantic Ocean.

-From June to September, the Ilhéu can be reached by a regular boat service, which leaves at Tagarete, Vila Franca do Campo’s harbour.
+From June to September the Ilhéu can be reached by a regular boat service that leaves at Tagarete, Vila Franca do Campo’s harbour.